xuantiep/xdeb-org/content/post/switch-from-aws-s3-to-backblaze-b2.md

 In my Ansible playbooks I changed the cron script to backup to B2 Cloud using the same aws cli as I used for AWS S3.
 I needed to set "--endpoint-url" instead of specifying "region" but otherwise the commands are unchanged.

 I paused all backups to AWS S3 but did not delete them.
-It has now gone almost 6 month since the switched and I plan to start deleting all my S3 backup buckets.
+It has now gone almost 6 month since the switch and I plan to start deleting all my S3 backup buckets.

 For my use case AWS S3 was never a cost I thought about but B2 Cloud is silly cheap.
 Backblaze have been around for many years so they must be making enough money somehow.